-White Chicken and Rice Chili with Black Beans Recipe
+Dutch Oven White Chicken and Rice Chili

 This recipe came from my good friend, Katherine Berkowitz, a fabulous cook and baker.

-What Ingredients Do You Need to Make White Chicken and Rice Chili?
+Ingredients for White Chicken and Rice Chili

-- Diced tomatoes, I prefer petite diced tomatoes, may substitute diced tomatoes and green chilies
+- Diced tomatoes: I prefer petite diced tomatoes, may substitute diced tomatoes and green chilies

 - Chicken broth